kragen/derctuo/markdown/cyclic-fabrication-systems.md

 than hot enough to bake more bread in and even calcine it, or for that matter for casting metals, carbothermic reduction of iron, or even carbothermic reduction of aluminum.
-On Earth such a device may oxidize on the outside during operation, where it's exposed to air, but this can be tolerated in various ways: making it large enough to survive one or more operations, coating the outside with a layer of something more resistant to oxidation (but not necessarily heat), or
+On Earth such a device may oxidize on the outside during operation, where it’s exposed to air, but this can be tolerated in various ways: making it large enough to survive one or more operations, coating the outside with a layer of something more resistant to oxidation (but not necessarily heat), or